Welcome to Year 4 Mrs Neesam's Class

 Homework will be set each Friday and should be completed and returned in the folder provided the following Friday.
 Weekly homework will include a Maths based activity to reinforce learning which has taken place during the week and a spelling activity.
 The children will be tested each Friday on the spelling words and they will be assessed each Monday on times table facts.

-We have P.E. sessions each Monday and Tuesday and our current units of study are Netball and Gymnastics.
-Please ensure full P.E. kit is brought into school and that items are clearly labelled.
+We have P.E. sessions each Wednesday and Friday and our current units of study are Swimming and Netball.
+Please ensure full Swimming/P.E. kit is brought into school and that items are clearly labelled.